-Tactile Manifestations Felt in the staircase, second floor dining area, and foyer.
+Felt in the staircase, 2nd floor dining area, and foyer.

-Witnesses have reported feeling a cold spot on the stairs, followed by a cold wind.
+Witnesses had reported feeling a cold spot on the stairs, followed by a cold wind.

-Customers and staff have reported that something unseen had touched them, or brushed past them.
+Customers and staff had reported that something unseen had touched them, or brushed past them.

-There were three not so nice, scary incidents from an entity who was probably a violent man with anger issues while alive.
+There were three not so nice, scary incidents from a male spirit who was probably a violent man with anger issues while alive.